 - Cover letter that explains why the credit union will be dissolved.

 - Certified copy of the members' special resolution agreeing to the dissolution.

 - Confirmation that the credit union has no assets and no liabilities.

 - Attestation from legal counsel and senior management of the entity confirming that it no longer has assets and liabilities.

 - Tax clearance letter from the Ministry of Finance confirming that any outstanding taxes have been paid and they have no objection to the dissolution of the credit union.

-File the request and accompanying documents with the Credit Union and Prudential (CU&P) Transaction and Events team.
-The application may be uploaded via the secure portal or emailed to: [email protected].
+File the request and accompanying documents with the Credit Union and Insurance Prudential (CU&IP) Transaction and Events team.
+The application may be uploaded via the secure portal or emailed to: email@example.com.

 Submissions not missing any information will generally be processed within 30 business days from the date they are received.